 - There are plenty of credit cards for people with insufficient credit history, including secured cards (easiest to get, thanks to a required security deposit) and unsecured credit cards designed for applicants with limited or no credit history.
 As long as you have some form of income, you should be able to get a card.

 - You can ask your local bank or credit union if they offer credit-builder loans.
-This is involves the financial institution depositing a small sum of money in your savings account, which you then repay over an agreed-upon number of months.
+This involves the financial institution depositing a small sum of money in your savings account, which you then repay over an agreed-upon number of months.
 The lender reports your payment history to the credit bureaus each month.
 And you get access to the savings account afterward.

-You don’t need to feel too stressed about having insufficient credit history.
+You don’t need to feel too stressed about having an insufficient credit history.
 But you should also strive to start building credit as soon as possible.
 Getting a credit card, making small purchases each month, and always paying your bill (in full) by the due date will set you firmly on the credit-building path.

 You can check your latest credit score for free, and track its progress over time, on WalletHub.